miofuku/math-exchange/docs/forum/mods.md

 Try to be generous in your assesment on what constitutes "off-topic" content.

-Bioinformatics is a broad field, often it is hard to tell what is a bioinformatics and what is "pure programming" or "statistics".
+Mathematics is a broad field, often it is hard to tell what is a mathematics and what is "pure programming" or "statistics".
 Usually it is effective and more constructive to point readers to the appropriate source instead of informing them that the post is off topic.

-Marking a post off topic generates a comment (and a notification to the user).
+Marking a post off-topic generates a comment (and a notification to the user).

-Off topic content may be periodically removed.
+Off-topic content may be periodically removed.

 ### User reputation